exercism/java/CONTRIBUTING.md

 There are two objectives to the design of this build:

-1. when a problem is built from within the `exercism/java` repo (i.e. when you, the contributor, are developing the exercise), the tests run against the "example" code;
+1. when a problem is built from within the `exercism/java` repo (i.e. when you, the contributor, are developing the exercise), the tests run against the reference solution;
 2. when a problem is built outside the `exercism/java` repo (when a participant is solving the exercise), the tests run against the "main" code.

 This repo is a multi-project gradle build.